LawrenceHan/MuLightTest/README.md

 Basically we can accomplish this with 3 separated components:
 1. Photo picker
 2. A table (list) view and a detail view
-3. Database, since the code test should not take too much of time, hence we should use `Core Data` as our database instead of build our own.
+3. Database, ~~since the code test should not take too much of time, hence we should use `Core Data` as our database instead of build our own.~~ actually `Core Data` is much more convenient than I thought, I used to use `FMDB` to build my own database, but after finish this code test, I will give `Core Data` a shot.

 **Photo picker:**
 Normally after we take a photo we save it to user's photo library, then we retrive it back.
 We often resize the original photo, compress it to jpeg then save it to somewhere else.